rstudio/rstudio-docker-products/README.md

 **IMPORTANT:** There are a few things you need to know before using these images:
 1. Running any RStudio professional products inside docker requires you to have a valid license for the product.
 Also remember to deactivate the license before stopping the container or it will count as an active license- the containers will try to do this automatically but you should ensure this works in your setup.
-2. [All images and product versions are subject to our support policy, and outdated images will be removed.
-Please make plans to update accordingly](https://rstudio.com/about/platform-support/#supported-pro-product-versions)
+1. These images are not currently supported by by the RStudio support team.
+1. Outdated images will be
+removed when they leave the list of [supported Pro product versions](https://www.rstudio.com/support/).
+Please make plans to update accordingly.
 1. The docker stacks may not meet your needs in terms of how fast dependencies are updated, base OS in use, or for other reasons.
 We provide [instructions for building](https://github.com/rstudio/rstudio-docker-products#instructions-for-building) for these cases.

 # RStudio Server Pro